zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

    .. tab-item:: General

-      This tab contains all the options provided during the :ref:`account creation <ap-new-account>` in the *Details* and *Create* steps, plus other options, including the ability to prevent the user from changing the password.
+      This tab contains all the options provided during the :ref:`account creation <ap-new-account>` in the *Details* and *Create* steps, plus other options, including the ability to prevent the user from changing the password and remove the user's password from LDAP.

       This tab also shown of which Mailing list the user is member.